Armenia–Palestine relations

-Armenian-Palestinian relations refers to relations between Armenia and Palestine.
+Armenia–Palestine relations refers to relations between Armenia and Palestine.
 Armenia supports Palestinian statehood.
 Armenia is an observer state of the Arab League in which Palestine is a full member.
 The former president of Armenia Serzh Sargsyan has stated that Armenia supported the Palestinian people's self determination in an interview with Al Mayadeen.
 President of Palestine Mahmoud Abbas has also stated that he supported the expansion of Armenia and called Armenians a "great ally of Palestine".
 On 21 June 2024, the Armenian government recognized the State of Palestine.

 Armenians in Palestine

-There are currently 4,500 Armenians living in Israel and Palestine.
-Prior 1948, the total Armenian population in Palestine was 15,000.
+There are currently 4,500 Armenians living in Palestine.
+In 1948, the total Armenian population in Palestine was 15,000.
 Many Armenians have migrated in recent decades due to conflict and economic struggle, with thousands repatriating to Soviet Armenia or migrating to other countries during the 1948 Arab–Israeli War.
 The presence of Armenians in the Armenian Quarter of Jerusalem goes back to the 4th century AD with the Armenian Patriarchate of Jerusalem being established since 638 AD.